26 Free Things to Do in Lake Tahoe in Summer & Winter

 Taylor Creek Visitor Center

-Located in South Lake Tahoe, the Taylor Creek Visitor Center (Visitor Center Road) is a hub that gives you information on the surrounding four trails including Rainbow Trail, Lake of the Sky Trail, and Forest Tree Trail, Smokey’s Trail.
+Located in South Lake Tahoe, the Taylor Creek Visitor Center (Visitor Center Road) is a hub that gives you information on the surrounding four trails, including Rainbow Trail, Lake of the Sky Trail, Forest Tree Trail, and Smokey’s Trail.

-The trails take you through various habitats including marsh, beach, creekside, and forest.
+The trails take you through various habitats, including marsh, beach, creekside, and forest.

 The center is open seasonally between June and October.